galgantar/standard-deviants/index.markdown

 💡However, we can see that for the purpose of virality analysis, it does not really matter if a post targets its own Community or another one.
 Therefore, our analysis has to go deeper. <br><br>

-To determine which subreddits recieve the most attention, we used the _weighted PageRank centrality_ algorithm.
-Then we plot interactions among the top ranked subreddits.
+## Centrality of virality

+We want to see which of the subreddits are the most "central" to virality (meaning that they themselves post many viral posts and also many viral posts in other subreddits are cross-linking them).
+You as the user of our cookbook can use this info to perhaps follow what is happening on those subreddits to have a better chance of spotting an emerging viral trend.
+Also if you are deciding where to post it makes sense to post and cross-link a post with high centrality.
+To determine which subreddits are the most central, we used the _weighted PageRank centrality_ algorithm.
+In the same manner as above we construct a graph where each edge represents the aggregated weight using geometric mean for aggregation and `virality_rss` as the edge weights in the multigraph.
+We then run a PageRank algorithm on that graph.
+We plot interactions among the top ranked subreddits - click on the individual node to inspect its neighbourhood.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">